NuzulFirdaly/TutorHub2.0/README.md

 **Generate Example User Interface**

-* It is recommeneded to select all of the db files in /database directory and delete it and THEN run these line of codes (to avoid db errors)
+* It is recommended to select all of the db files in /database directory and delete it and THEN run these line of codes (to avoid db errors)
 ![something](Process/Generate.jpg)